 There is a fairly large car park at the stadium, which costs £5 per car, but it does get full for bigger games and it can take a long time to get out after the game.
 There are sixty spaces reserved for disabled fans, which must be booked in advance of matchday.

 Alternatively a number of companies on the nearby industrial estate offer match day parking at around £3 - £4 per car.

 Trains run regularly to Doncaster from London Kings Cross.
 The journey will take from one and a half to two hours.

-Alternatively trains run regularly from London St Pancras International to Sheffield.
-From there trains run regularly to Doncaster.
+Alternatively trains run regularly from London St Pancras International to Sheffield and from Sheffield trains run regularly to Doncaster.

 Where to eat and drink

 The Keepmoat is on the outskirts of town so there is not much choice in the way of pubs.
 There is The Lakeside, a Beefeater pub, White Rose Way, Doncaster, DN4 5PJ The Lakeside serves food and real ale and has a Premier Inn attached if you are thinking of staying overnight.

 In the nearby shopping centre there are several fast food outlets.